Ifeoluwapo123/hicxProject/README.md

     * "/src/main"
     * "/src/main/java" and so on.

-- [x] For the purpose of this task I choose to create a folder in the java package, so that I can keep things clean, thus I will be using /src/main/java/fileStorage for the directory
+- [x] For the purpose of this task I choose to create a fileStorage directory in the java folder, so that I can keep things clean, thus I will be using /src/main/java/fileStorage for the directory

 ```bash